-Anchor text is the visible, clickable text of a link.
+Anchor text — or link text — is the visible, clickable text of a link.
 It usually appears in a different color than the surrounding text and is often underlined.
-Good anchor text tells the reader what to expect if they click on the link.
+Good link text tells the reader what to expect if they click on the link.
 Getting your anchor text right increases the chance of someone clicking on your link, and helps search engines by giving them context.